-The Bypass is identified as critical State Significant Infrastructure (SSI) under the Environmental Planning and Assessment Act 1979.
+The Bypass is identified as Critical State Significant Infrastructure (CSSI) under the Environmental Planning and Assessment Act 1979.

 In June 2016, the Department issued RMS with the Secretary’s Environmental Assessment Requirements (SEARs) for the project.
 The SEARs were updated in October 2017 to include the Commonwealth Government’s biodiversity assessment requirements.
 The SEARs are to be addressed by RMS in the preparation of an Environmental Impact Statement (EIS) for the Coffs Harbour Bypass.

 In September 2018, RMS publicly released its preferred concept design for the Bypass.
 The concept design included cuttings or land bridges at Roberts Hill, Shephards Lane and Gatelys Road.

 The RMS has responded to community feedback on the preferred concept design and the project now includes tunnels at Roberts Hill, Shephards Lane and Gatelys Road.

 RMS has reviewed community feedback received on the preferred concept design, which informed the preparation of the EIS for the Bypass.

 The EIS was on public exhibition until 27 October 2019.

 The Department welcomed feedback from the community, government agencies and other stakeholders during the public exhibition period.
 This feedback helps us better understand the opinions and concerns of the community, which informs our assessment of the project.

 The scoping report, SEARs and other project documents received by the Department to date are available on our Major Projects website.